mstkgw/ccSAG/README.md

 2-2 ccSGA_clamping.sh
 In this script,
- Assembling contig clamps using non-cleaned reads by SPAdes
- connecting cleaned contigs by contig clamps using blastn
+ ・Assembling contig clamps using non-cleaned reads by SPAdes connecting cleaned contigs by contig clamps using blastn are conducted.

 At first, make a config of ccSAG_clamping.sh including
  Output directory of clamped contigs and intermediate files